mochidev/MDAboutControllerDemo/README.md

 }
 ```

-Alternatively, if you create the view controller as a part of a navigation controller stack, it will support loading `UIWebView`s and other specified view controllers.
-This can be easily done by using the `MDAboutNavigationController` class, a subclass of `UINavigationController`, in the same way as `MDAboutController` was used above.
-Please see the `MDAboutControllerDemo/MDAboutControllerViewController.m` file for examples.
+Alternatively, if you create the view controller as a part of a navigation
+controller stack, it will support loading `UIWebView`s and other specified
+view controllers.
+This can be easily done by using the `MDAboutNavigationController`
+class, a subclass of `UINavigationController`, in the same way as `MDAboutController`
+was used above.
+Please see the `MDAboutControllerDemo/MDAboutControllerViewController.m`
+file for examples.

+To add a custom controller to the navigation stack, first, make sure your
+about controller is part of a navigation stack.
+Then, in your `Credits.plist`,
+add a list item with the `Controller` key set to the class name of your
+custom `UIViewController` subclass.

-If you would like to include Email support directly in your app, please add the `MessageUI` framework to your project, otherwise a new message will be created in Mail.app.
-The subject will be populated with "App Name 1.0 (55) Support" automatically.
+If you would like to include Email support directly in your app, please add
+the `MessageUI` framework to your project, otherwise a new message will be
+created in Mail.app.
+The subject will be populated with "App Name 1.0 (55)
+Support" automatically.

-If you would like to edit the style of an `MDAboutController` (as is done in the first demo), subclass `MDACStyle` and return values you wish to change.
+If you would like to edit the style of an `MDAboutController` (as is done in
+the first demo), subclass `MDACStyle` and return values you wish to change.
 Then, when you create your controller, initialize it with that style:

 ```obj-c
 - (IBAction)showAbout:(id)sender